 Dare to dream

-I was listening to a Meditation and it called on the listener to imagine waves, a brook bubbling gently in a magical forest.
-Imagery like this evokes an inner calm and takes us away from our everyday cogitations and ruminations.
+I was listening to a Meditation which called on the listener to imagine waves, a brook bubbling gently in a magical forest.
+Imagery and symbolism worked in to meditations evoke an inner calm and take us away from our everyday cogitations and ruminations.
 Well, this led me to thinking - why not use more peaceful markers when contemplating the future of our earth?
-Perhaps, as greenies, we need to transcend the every day and delve in to dreams, deeper beliefs, devotions and the subconscious.
+Perhaps, as greenies, we can transcend the every day and delve in to dreams, deeper beliefs, devotions and the subconscious.
+Watching “Australia’s Favourite Tree” on IView calls to mind the Djirri Djirri (Indigenous) Dancers of the Wurundjeri people, who hold their smoking and cleansing ceremonies and dance for the forests that are dwindling in the Central Highlands of Victoria (Australia).

-Our meditation on the earth can draw out a sense of gratitude, for Earth’s amazing bounties, rather than the usual negative ‘End-game’ narrative.
+Any meditation on the earth draws out a sense of gratitude for and elevation of Earth’s amazing bounties, rather than the usual negative ‘End-game’ narrative.

-The focus can be on acts of devotion as seen through the temporal lens of History, and distant and the spatial lens of Geography.
-Rather than focussing on the positive (nature devotion, the current trend toward land regeneration, wilding, bio-mimickry), much of today’s narratives centre around the deficits we are causing, and the irreversible damage to our Earth, and hardships we as humans will face down the track, if we don’t Act.
+The focus can be on acts of devotion as seen through both the temporal lens of History, and distant or spatial lens of Geography.
+Rather than focussing on the positive (nature devotion, the current trend toward land regeneration, wilding, bio-mimickry), much of today’s narratives centre around the deficits we are causing, and the irreversible damage to our Earth, and hardships we as humans will face down the track, if we DO NOT Act.

-I was thinking for students of the Middle Years and up - those interested in Philosophy, Theology or Religious Instruction (as we called it in ‘my’ day), why not embark on a study of the various forms of Religious Obeisance and ways of honouring Nature, Mother Nature, by the various Animist, Pagan, Buddhist, Hindu, and Jain faiths.
-Examine how Offerings can be made and other Sacrificial practices, and the various Festivals and Sacred Days (Diwali).
-One example of animist beliefs is found in Hawaii whose practices include caring about over-fishing and caring for the Earth, Sacred Mountains and the Sea.
+Those interested in Philosophy, Theology including school students or pupils of the Middle Years and up - (it was called Religious Instruction - in ‘my’ day), why not embark on a study of Religious Obeisance and investigate the ways of honouring Nature, Mother Nature, by the various Animist, Pagan, Buddhist, Hindu, and Jain faiths.
+Examine how Offerings can be made and other Sacrificial practices, and the various Festivals and Sacred Days (eg. Diwali).
+One example of animist beliefs can be found in Hawaii whose practices include caring about over-fishing and caring for the Earth, Sacred Mountains and the Sea.

 Read about mystical beliefs that relate to the protection of the Earth such as Varaha - the Avatar of the Hindu Deity Vishnu - associated with the legend of raising the Earth (Bhudewi) out of the Cosmic Ocean and restoring her to her rightful place in the Universe.
 Or in Greek Mythology, there is the Titan God Atlas and Heracles as the Bearers of the Earth/Celestial Spheres on their shoulders, or to shirk the responsibility, as the case may be.